printers-for-people/catboat/docs/Config_Reference.md

 ### ⚠ [force_move]

-This module is enabled by default in DangerKlipper!
+This module is enabled by default in Kalico!

 Support manually moving stepper motors for diagnostic purposes.
 Note, using this feature may place the printer in an invalid state - see the